 What if the Built-in views don't give you what you need?
 This lesson shows how to create your own custom personal list view; allowing you the ability to decide which columns to include, the column order, sort order and filter options.

 No book check-out and late fees attached to this modern day SharePoint version of a library.
-This clip will show you how SharePoint provides a storage space for all types of files under the Library section.
+This clip will show you how SharePoint provides a storage space for many types of files under the Library section.
 This is a great option within SharePoint, allowing users to upload, create and set-up files to make them: subject to approval, subject to checking in and out of the files, and set-up to maintain versions.

 Don't waste time navigating back and forth between SharePoint and other Microsoft programs; saving documents in both applications.
 Watch this clip and learn how to connect and save shortcuts from SharePoint to Microsoft Office.
 This will allow you to save documents created in Microsoft Word, Excel and PowerPoint back to your SharePoint Libraries.